 - 1. Exceptional acts performed on or off duty by members of the Department and citizens shall be formally recognized by the presentation of one of these awards.
 Nominations will be evaluated based on criteria set forth in this directive, subject to review by the current Awards Committee and/or the Chief of Police.

 - a.
 Medal of Valor;

 - b.
 Purple Heart;

 - c.
 Medal of Merit;

 - d.
 Medal of Commendation;

 - e.
 Unit Citation;

 - f.
-Top ten;
+Jeff Bailey Community Service;

 - g.
-Top gun;
+Chief's Commendation;

 - h.
-Chief's Commendation;
+Top ten;

 - i.
+Top gun;

+- j.
+Fit Check

+- k.
 Citizen Service Medal.

 B. Department Worn Ribbons/Medals/Pins in Order of Precedence